fleek-network/ursa/README.md

 ### Build Dependencies

-> If docker is used, no dependencies are not required other than `make`
+> If docker is used, no dependencies are required other than `make`
 - (optional) docker
 - make
 - rust (`^1.65.0`)